TsvetomirSlavov/java-selenium-2-helper/README.markdown

 Selenium 2 Helper
 =================

-This small class contains some useful methods for Selenium 2 / WebDriver.
-I created this helper class while my three years work with the nice open source framework, Selenium 2 / WebDriver.
+During my three years as test automation engineer I created this helper class for Selenium 2 / WebDriver.

 Usage
 -----

-Your PageObject classes extends from the SeleniumHelper class.
-Protected methods may be used in PageObjects; public methods in PageObjects and test methods by the PageObject object.
+Your [PageObjects](https://github.com/SeleniumHQ/selenium/wiki/PageObjects) can extend from the helper class.
+On this way you can use protected methods in your PageObjects and public methods in PageObjects and tests methods.

 Thanks
 ------